Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/dragon_slayer.md

+---
+category: items
+layout: page
 name: Dragon Slayer
-type: weapon
+tag: weapon

-# Dragon Slayer
+title: Dragon Slayer
+---

 _Weapon (any sword), rare_

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.